OgieBen/OkayDocs/README.md

 ![Edit Tenant Image](/images/edit-tenant.png)

 To be able to recieve feedbacks from Okay servers you will need to add a valid callback url (A callback url is an endpoint on your server that will be used as a point of communication by **Okay** to notify your server about the status of transactions/authentication) to the **Callback** input field.
 We will also need to generate a secret secure token(or secret) that will be used to verify all transactions by **Okay** secure servers.
-The tokens could be any aphanumeric secure string that contains between 0-30 characters and must be kept secret.
+The token could be any aphanumeric secure string that contains between 0-30 characters and must be kept secret.

-**Note:** we will be referring to our **Token** as **secret** in further illustration.
+**Note:** we will be referring to our **Token** as **secret** in further illustrations.

 **LINKING USERS**
 ===============

-Before we can authorize transactions using **Okay** we need to link our users to **Okay** so that we can identify all transactions coming from different users.
+Before we can authorize transactions using **Okay**, we need to link our users to **Okay** so that we can identify all transactions coming from different users.

 ### Provide a Unique Value Generator

 Before we proceed to linking your users to **Okay**.
 We need to generate and store a **Unique Identifier** for every end-user in order to differentiate all your users.
 You can use any alpha-numeric character to compose this value, for example a **UUID**.
 We will be using this value in all our requests as **User Unique Identifier**.
 This normally serves as value to the **"userExternalId"** key in our payload.

-### ***A typical structure of our JSON payload for linking users***
+### ***This is a typical structure of our JSON payload for linking users***

 ```JSON
   {